Jonathan2251/lbd/source/llvmstructure.rst

 .. graphviz:: ../Fig/llvmstructure/llvmTblGen.gv
   :caption: llvm TableGen Flow

-Since the c++'s grammar is more context-sensitive than context-free, llvm frontend project clang uses handcode parser without BNF generator tools.
+Since C++ grammar is more context-sensitive than context-free, the LLVM frontend
-In backend development, the IR to machine instructions transformation can get great benefits from TableGen tools.
-Though c++ compiler cannot get benefit from BNF generator tools, many computer languages and script languages are more context-free and can get benefit from the tools.
+project Clang uses a hand-coded parser instead of BNF generator tools.

+In backend development, transforming IR into machine instructions benefits
+greatly from TableGen tools.
+While C++ compilers do not benefit from BNF
+generator tools, many other programming and scripting languages, which are
+more context-free, can take advantage of them.

-The following come from wiki:
+The following information comes from Wikipedia:

-Java syntax has a context-free grammar that can be parsed by a simple LALR parser.
+Java syntax has a context-free grammar that can be parsed by a simple LALR
+parser.
 Parsing C++ is more complicated [#java-cpp]_.

-The gnu g++ compiler abandoned BNF tools since version 3.x.
+The GNU `g++` compiler abandoned BNF tools starting from version 3.x.
-I think another reason beyond that c++ has more context-sensitive grammar is handcode parser can provide better error diagnosis than BNF tool since BNF tool always select the rules from BNF grammar if match.
+Beyond the fact that C++ has a more context-sensitive grammar, another reason
+for this decision is that a hand-coded parser can provide better error
+diagnostics than a BNF-based tool.
+BNF tools always select rules from the
+grammar when a match is found, potentially leading to less precise error
+reporting.

 LLVM Code Generation Sequence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Following diagram come from tricore_llvm.pdf.
+Following diagram is from `tricore_llvm.pdf`.

 .. _llvmstructure-f9:
 .. figure:: ../Fig/llvmstructure/9.png